Choosing Session Intensity

-When starting with a neurostimulation device like Mave, few common questions we hear are: Am I doing this right?
+When starting with a device like Mave, few common questions we hear are: Am I doing this right?
 Is the setting too high?
 Is it too low?
-Because the session involves an actual physical sensation, often a mild tingling or warmth, it is entirely natural to wonder what the "perfect" setting is.
+Because the session involves a physical sensation, often a mild tingling or warmth, it is natural to wonder what the setting is right for you.

 If you're looking for the short answer: